HannachiHassen/CRMPro_Automation_Framwork/README.md

 * API Jenkins - Continuous Integration Tool
 * git and GITHub Repo (Code Versioning Tool)

-##Features
+## Features
 * Webdriver Fire Event/WebEventListener - improved console logs and screenshot on failure Location: src\main\java\com\Utils\WebEventListener
-* Extent Report Listener with IReporter Interface (available at TestNG) Location: src\main\java\com\ExtentReport\ExtentReportListener
+* Extent Report Listener with ITestListener Interface (available at TestNG) Location: src\main\java\com\Listeners\Listener
 * @CacheLookup implementation improves script performance
 * Data Driven approach (xml file reader through TestNG Data Provider)

-##Note Make sure you are using the correct browser version.
+## Note Make sure you are using the correct browser version.
-You can update to your browser version by putting the driver file into the drivers folder at the root of the project.
+* You can update to your browser version by putting the driver file into the drivers folder at the root of the project.

-##Prerequisites:
+* In this project I use WebDriver Manager dependency in pom.xml, so We don't need to use any driver folder (no need to change the path of the WebDriver each time you clone the project).

+## Prerequisites:
 * If config file is not populated set up the account at https://classic.crmpro.com/index.html.
 * Then populate your config.properties with your account values.
 * Set up several contacts at the "Contacts page" - these are the values you are using in your ContactsPage.

-##Running Test Cases
+## Running Test Cases
 * You can run test cases per each page object separately from each class in src\main\java\com\PageObject
 * Or the whole suite through the test runner file located here: \CRM_Automation_Framwork\Config File\testng.xml file.

-##Checking TestNG Reports
+## Checking TestNG Reports
 * Right click on the project name and select "Refresh".
 * Go to test-output folder -> right click on index.html -> Properties -> copy file location -> run index.html file in your browser to see the report.
 * To see Extent Report do the same for ExtentReport.html file

-##Emailable TestNG Report Email
+## Emailable TestNG Report Email
 * File name: emailable-report.html
 * Go to test-output folder -> right click on emailable-report.html -> copy file location -> run index.html file in your browser to see the report.